floooh/kc85.zig/README.md

 ## Build

-With Zig version 0.11.0, on Windows, macOS or Linux:
+With Zig the 0.12.0 dev version, on Windows, macOS or Linux:
 ```
 zig build
 ```